 Why Are There 4 Input Terminals?

-Some of our premium speakers feature an input cup with 4 input terminals.
-These additional input terminals allow the speaker to be "bi-amped".
-However, if your binding posts are labeled "Main" and "Height", they are NOT designed to be "bi-amped".
+NOTE: if your binding posts are labeled "Main" and "Height", they are NOT designed to be "bi-amped".
 These speakers have an additional "Height" speaker built in which will require a separate channel and set of wires.

 If you would like to bi-amp the speaker, you will connect one external power amp to the top set of terminals, and another external power amp to the bottom set of terminals.
 The top red and black terminals are for the high frequencies (Tweeter) and the bottom red and black terminals are for the low frequencies (Woofers).